 - Mentioned in the "Lust" live-action trailer.

 - Many Ancient Egyptian Pharaohs often married their cousins or in some cases sisters.
 King Tut suffered from any number of possible genetic disorders from being the offspring of a brother and sister, though his death has been most conclusively attributed to a malarial infection rather than any genetic cause.
-Contrary-wise the 12th Dynasty, one of the most successful in Egypt's long history married brother to sister for seven or eight generations without noticeable ill effect.
+Contrary-wise the 12th Dynasty, one of the most successful in Egypt's long history, married brother to sister for seven or eight generations without noticeable ill effect.
 The dynasty eventually failed not because of genetic damage but a lack of male heirs.

-- Queen Victoria married her cousin Prince Albert (his father and Victoria's mother were siblings) and their children were married into so many other European royal houses that by 1914, George V of England and Tsar Nicholas of Russia looked so physically alike they might have been twin brothers.
+- Queen Victoria married her cousin Prince Albert (his father and Victoria's mother were siblings) and their children were married into so many other European royal houses that by 1914, George V of England and Tsar Nicholas of Russia (first cousins) looked so physically alike they might have been twin brothers.
 Kaiser Wilhelm of Germany might have made a triplet if he had worn the same type of beard.

 - When the post-Communist Russian government wanted to verify that the human remains found in Siberia were those of the late Tsar Nicholas, they needed a close relative to match the DNA.
 Prince Philip, Duke of Edinburgh was tactfully approached to give DNA samples.
 Which proved the Romanoff DNA beyond all possible doubt.